 Larger product sizes available.
 Contact us for pricing.

-Goot Essa Der Muttershaf Kase is another all-natural gourmet cheese produced from raw sheep milk.
-This traditional Amish recipe is an artisanal, semi-soft tomme-style cheese with a creamy texture.
+Goot Essa Der Mutterschaf Kase is another all-natural gourmet cheese produced from raw sheep milk.
+This traditional Amish recipe is an artisanal, semi-soft Tomme-style cheese with a creamy texture.
 The rich, diverse flavor has notes of butter, earth and finishes with a slightly citrus tang accented by the fatty acids of sheep milk.
-We produce Der Muttershaf Kase in 4 lb wheels and age them in our cheese cave for 3-4 months.
+We produce Der Mutterschaf Kase in 4 lb wheels and age them in our cheese cave for 3-4 months.
 This cheese is a great appetizer cheese, served alone or with chewy breads or toast, as well as a compliment to a fresh fruit salad.
 This sheep milk cheese also fits on an after-dinner cheese board following a main dish of fish or seafood.
 It is also a pleasing addition to a lighter charcuterie board.
 Der Mutterschaf Kase pairs well with Goot Essa condiments like Nittany Valley Pure Honey and jams, as well as Dutch Treat Raspberry-Red Beet Spread, and fresh fruits like apples, red grapes and pears.
 It also pairs well with Aunt Ruth’s Strawberry Rhubarb Conserve and compliments peppery salami, chorizo and prosciutto.
 We recommend a wide range of white wines and reds with lower tannins.
 This cheese is also complimentary with IPAs, stouts, brown ales, German Pilsner and Bock beer.
-Der Muttershaf Kase translates to “the mother sheep cheese” in Pennsylvania Dutch.
+Der Mutterschaf Kase translates to “the mother sheep cheese” in Pennsylvania Dutch.